Frequently Asked Questions

 Our entry to nature conservation is through species protection.
 The nature conservation outcomes and impacts of species protection efforts are important criteria in the selection of the winners.

 We give the winners our trust and support to set out on their hard to win mission without any administrative strings attached.
-Future For Nature rewards individuals for their outstanding efforts in the protection of species of wild animals and plants.
+Future For Nature rewards individuals for their outstanding efforts in the protection of wild species.
 The award prize money should be used for nature conservation activities of the winner’s own choice, initiated and implemented by him/her.

 The FFN Award application form requests general personal information and includes sections asking about the applicant’s conservation focus, achievements, and goals.
 Additionally, you are required to provide two referees.